-Please note that students who entered the MA program in Clinical Psychology in the fall of 2020 and afterwards are automatically defaulted into the non-thesis track due to the intensity of the clinical coursework now required for licensure as an LPA.
-If a student wishes to pursue a Master's thesis, they must secure a thesis chair (and committee) and get approval from the MA Coordinator and department chair before they can be officially transferred into the thesis track.
+Please note that students who entered either MA program in the fall of 2020 and afterwards are automatically defaulted into the non-thesis track.
+If students wish to pursue a Master's thesis, they must secure a thesis chair and get approval from the MA Coordinator and department chair (with accompanying SHSU paperwork to change the concentration) before they can be officially transferred into the thesis concentration and be allowed to register thesis courses.